Best Medicare Advantage Plans in Connecticut (2026)

 Check Your Doctor and Hospital Network

-Check that your current doctors, specialists and hospitals are in the Medicare Advantage plan's network.
-HMO plans restrict you to in-network providers except for emergencies, while PPO plans allow out-of-network access at higher costs.
-Learn more about health insurance network types to understand these differences.
+Confirm your current doctors, specialists and hospitals are in the plan's network before enrolling.
+HMO plans cover in-network care only outside emergencies.
+PPO plans allow out-of-network access, but at higher cost.
+Health insurance network types explains what those differences mean in practice.

 2. 2